haziq-exe/TikTokGenerator/README.md

 ## Installation & Usage

 While the code is public, the repository is not structured to allow cloning and direct use for generating videos.
+You are more than welcome to go through the code though.

 To explore how this code integrates with `tiktokautouploader`, refer to the [tiktokautouploader documentation](https://github.com/haziq-exe/TikTokAutoUploader).

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for details.

----